-During 2019, the Board held 12 meetings and additionally took action on two occasions by unanimous written consent.
+During 2020, the Board held five meetings and additionally took action on two occasions by unanimous written consent.
 Each of our directors attended, in person or by telephone, at least 75% of the total number of meetings of both the Board of Directors and Board committees on which such director served during the period.
 Under our Corporate Governance Guidelines, each of our directors is strongly encouraged to make every effort to attend our annual meetings.
-At the time of our 2019 Annual Meeting, we had five directors, four of whom attended the 2019 Annual Meeting.
+All directors serving at the time of the 2020 Annual Meeting of Stockholders attended the meeting.